Preparing the Cloud Server to be a Mail Server

-It is vital the Cloud Server has the basics such as the hostname and Reverse DNS correctly set before we configure any sort of mail service.
+It is vital that the Cloud Server has the basics such as the hostname and Reverse DNS correctly set before we configure any sort of mail service.
 This article looks at the hostname and reverse DNS (RDNS) settings on the Cloud Server.

 The only assumptions made for these email articles are: